pbs-assess/sdmTMB/cran-comments.md

 This version fixes clang-UBSAN and valgrind 'Additional issues' as per an email from Brian Ripley on 2023-10-23.
-It also includes 2 minor bug fixes.
+It also includes 2 minor bug fixes and fixes a NOTE that appeared on some CRAN R CMD checks.

 ## R CMD check results